Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Conclusion

 We emphasize that the ``ices'' within Uranus and Neptune may deviate from a strictly solar composition if they experience disassociation and phase separation \citep{Cheng2021, Cheng2023, Militzer2024b}.
 Nevertheless, the interior temperatures of these planets may not be sufficiently low to promote the formation of distinct layered structures.
 Complete phase separation into distinct ice layers likely requires colder temperatures, potentially associated with superionic phase transitions \citep{Millot2018}, as illustrated by the example static 3-layer profiles shown by \cite{Militzer2024b}, gathered from \cite{Redmer2011}, to propose the phase separation of ammonia and methane from water.
 Past evolution models \citep{VazanHelled2020} and recent empirical gravitational harmonic analysis \citep{Lin2024} support the persistence of supercritical ice-rock mixtures at higher temperatures, consistent with the findings of this study.
 Thus, the interior conditions of Uranus may remain too warm for substantial layering and core freezing, as suggested by \cite{Stixrude2021}.
 However, Figure \ref{fig:fig4} indicates that supercritical-to-solid ice phase transitions of water, ammonia, and methane could occur in the outer envelope of Neptune.
+We highlight that the specific entropy quantities required to destabilize any given stable layer depend on the scale of the stabilizing entropy gradient (see end of Section \ref{sec:experiments}), which depends on the heavy element equation of state.
+Models with different volatile abundances relative to water affect the initial conditions and final state of a planet significantly (see Appendix A, Figure \ref{fig:fig8}).
+However, the general physical idea that a sufficiently high initial interior entropy (i.e., a sufficiently low entropy gradient) convectively mixes an initial $Z$ profile gradient over evolutionary timescales \textit{is independent of ice mixture ratios}.
+The Uranus mass models with different ice mixtures in Figure \ref{fig:fig8} could, in principle, be brought to match the radius and gravity data if initialized at higher entropies, and could convective mix if initialized at higher initial entropies.
+A future systematic study on the dependence on volatile ratios, rock mass fractions, and other parameters is surely warranted.
+Therefore, the general main result of this work holds for any mixture of ices and rocks mixed with hydrogen and helium.